dvd280/cppMath/README.md

 > Bincoff(9)
 > [9,  -36,   84, -126,  126,  -84,   36,   -9,    1]
 ```
-The vector output corresponds to the coeeficients of the following series:
+The  above example gives a vector output corresponding to the coeeficients of the following series and identity:
 ![alt text](https://i.gyazo.com/eca2270d587cd9262edc1bebe40d2bc3.png)